sci-42ver/SDF_exercise_solution/README.md

 This is licenced same as MIT-Scheme although I don't know whether it is appropriate.
 If someone knows detailedly about the difference among licences, please tell me the appropriate choice.

 solution comment also see codes.
+# Notice
+- Sometimes, I only give one sample test since I didn't intend to learn how to write the safe tests.
 # SDF_exercise_solution
 exercise solution for Software Design for Flexibility (SDF)